AxelAmzallag/Berkeley_Capstone_Project/README.md

 # UC Berkeley Master's Program -- ARGO Buoy Capstone

+This project is an analysis of ocean data and typhoons conducted using the ARGO buoy data provided by the University of California, San Diego: https://argo.ucsd.edu/.

-### Summary
+### Quick Reference

-The main findings of the research paper are located in the Final_Report.pdf file.
+A walk-through of the process of the project and a high-level overview is located in the Final_Report.pdf file in the main directory.
+The main analysis and conclusions are also contained in this file.